30 Cold, Hard Facts About Die Hard

 28. YOU CAN SEE—BUT NOT TOUCH—JOHN MCCLANE’S SWEATY TANK TOP.

-In 2007, Bruce Willis donated the blood-soaked tank top he wore in Die Hard to the National Museum of American History at the Smithsonian.
+In 2007, Willis donated the blood-soaked tank top he wore in Die Hard to the National Museum of American History at the Smithsonian.

 29. “YIPPEE-KI-YAY” STOLE THE MOVIE.